garyellow/google-voice/README.md

 # google_voice
-Download the voice from the text in the file line by line
+Download the text voice in the file line by line

 The exe file for windows user is in the dist forder.